Andrew Penner (musician): Career

-Also that year Penner formed a duo, Harrow Fair, with violinist Miranda Mulholland.
+In 2016 Penner formed a duo, Harrow Fair, with violinist Miranda Mulholland.
 The pair released an album, Call to Arms.
 In 2020 Harrow Fair released their sophomore album "Sins We Made".

-Penner has created and performed for theatre at The Stratford Festival, Soulpepper, Crows Theatre (**award-winning production of "Ghost Quartet"), CanStage, Native Earth, Obsidian and many others.
+Penner has created and performed for theatre at The Stratford Festival, Soulpepper, Crows Theatre, CanStage, Native Earth, Obsidian and many others.

+Penner has had success in composer Dave Malloy's musicals, performing in the Canadian premieres of both Ghost Quartet (as the Astronomer) and Natasha, Pierre & The Great Comet of 1812 (as Balaga).